wihi-labs/WHIP/README.md

 # WHIPs - WiHi Improvement Proposals

 WiHi Improvement Proposals (WHIPs) are the main mechanism for WiHi to reach organization-wide decisions that are binding to all.
+(We also have a tool for self-organization that does not rely on organization-wide consensus: The [idea market](https://docs.google.com/spreadsheets/d/1wuGzScmRl3CWYeUNiC2YelkmWRnv-Lz1XqUjKBnyoY0/edit?usp=sharing) which was introduced in [WHIP-0004](https://github.com/wihi-labs/WHIP/blob/main/0004-idea-market.md).

 [WHIP-1](https://github.com/wihi-labs/WHIP/blob/main/0001-wihi-improvement-proposals.md) illustrates the mechanism of how WHIPs are created, discussed and decided.
 Everyone is encouraged to submit WHIPs.
 If you are unsure how to do so, please come to our [discord](https://discord.gg/wihi) and ask your questions.
 *We will gladly support you in creating your first WHIP!*